 You wish you have secretaries or executive assistants to do all the preparation.
 Chances are you have to book your flight, look for your accommodation, prepare your place for your absence, and pack what you need.

 You may think it only takes one call and presto everything is booked.
 You wish.

-There are a number of things you need to consider before you book your business travel and accommodation.
+There are things you need to consider for an international assignment before you book your business travel and accommodation.
 And more to follow as you start the process.